EvaluationContext/daxlib.svg/docs/functions/Functions.md

 has_children: true
 ---

-# DaxLib.SVG Function Reference

-The DaxLib.SVG library provides a comprehensive set of functions for creating SVG visuals in Power BI.
+The `DaxLib.SVG` library provides a comprehensive set of functions for creating SVG visuals in Power BI.
 Functions are grouped by purpose for easy navigation.

----

 ## SVG Wrapper